Tremainm/AStarAlgorithm/docs/index.md

 ### `constexpr`

 `constexpr` goes one step further than `const`.
 Where `const` means a value will not change at runtime, `constexpr` means the value is known and fixed at **compile time**.
-The compiler can substitute the value directly wherever it is used, with no runtime cost at all.
+The compiler can substitute the value directly wherever it is used, with no runtime cost at all. `constexpr` is used instead of the C-style `# define`.

 In `Search()` there are three `constexpr` declarations: